SUSE/ansible-suseconnect/README.md

 ![Ansible Lint](https://github.com/HVSharma12/ansible-suseconnect/actions/workflows/ansible-lint.yml/badge.svg?branch=main)

-This Ansible role is used to manage SUSE Linux system registrations with the SUSE Customer Center (SCC) or a local Subscription Management Tool (SMT) server.
+This Ansible role is used to manage SUSE Linux system registrations with the SUSE Customer Center (SCC) or a local Subscription Management Tool (SMT)/Repository Mirroring Tool (RMT) server.
 It automates the process of registering and deregistering systems, as well as managing additional products and modules on a SUSE system

 This role includes:

-- Registration of a SUSE system to SCC/SMT.
+- Registration of a SUSE system to SCC/SMT/RMT.
 - Activation or removal of specific add-on products or modules.
 - Deregistration of systems or products.
 - Compatibility with public cloud environments (e.g., prevent registration against SCC for PAYG instances, use `registercloudguest` where appropriate).